 What is a stroke

 A stroke occurs when the blood supply to part of your brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
-Brain cells begin to die in minutes.
+As a result, brain cells begin to die in minutes.
 A stroke is a medical emergency, and prompt treatment is crucial.
 Early action can reduce brain damage and other complications.
-The good news is that many fewer Americans die of stroke now than in the past.
+The good news is that fewer Americans now die of strokes than in the past.
 Effective treatments can also help prevent disability from stroke.

 How does a stroke occur?